Health

 Daily Health Check

 Umbrella programs are not equipped to provide care for ill children.
-In order to minimize the spreading of illness in our programs, a health check is done upon each child’s arrival at the program.
+To minimize the spreading of illness in our programs, a health check is done upon each child’s arrival at the program.
 Children cannot be accepted for the day and parents will be asked to make alternate arrangements when the child is experiencing conditions including but not limited to:

-If a child develops any of these symptoms while in the program, a staff member will contact the parent (or designate to make arrangements to have the child picked up from the centre as soon as possible.
+If a child develops any of these symptoms while in the program, a staff member will contact the parent (or designate) to make arrangements to have the child picked up from the centre as soon as possible.
 As your child recovers, they must be free of symptoms for 24 hours before returning to the child care centre.
+These exclusion periods can increase depending on the nature of the illness.

 In the event of a public health crisis, Umbrella may be required to comply with additional health regulations in order to admit children into our programs.
 During such events, any additional policies/procedures will be available at each child care centre.